EDWARD EATON Author Website

 New England Book Festival 2013 Best Poetry Runner-Up

 Hector stoically leaves the safety of his city to face the Greek hero Achilles and certain death.
 As he and Achilles fight, they are watched by Hector's ever-loyal wife, Andromache; the lustful Greek army; bored Trojan women, resigned to their fates, the sacking of their city, and somewhat bored by the whole affair; old Priam, who prepares himself to brave the enemy camp and confront his son's killer; misshapen Thersites, the first victim to Achilles' wrath; and others.
 This dramatic retelling, based in part on Homer's Iliad, is filled with action, passion, soaring verse, and even rollicking humor.
-[A Verse Drama in 9 scenes | 14 plus Characters (7 men / 7 women female (flexible)]

-HECTOR AND ACHILLES [©2010] by Edward Eaton | Drama (PG) 210 pages / 21,000 words | Available in ebook and print from the DFP Books label of Dragonfly Publishing, Inc. | Contact the author regarding performance agreements.
+HECTOR AND ACHILLES [©2010] by Edward Eaton | Drama (210 pages) 21,000 words [A Verse Drama in 9 scenes with 14 plus Characters (7 men / 7 women female — flexible)] | Available in ebook and print from the DFP Books label of Dragonfly Publishing | Contact the author regarding performance agreements (see below)

 SALES LINKS